GIVE US A QUESTION, WE’LL GIVE YOU AN ANSWER… WELL AT LEAST WE’LL TRY OUR BEST!

-Guinness beer is available in well over 100 countries worldwide and is brewed in almost 50.
-In the year, to 30th June 2004, the biggest-selling markets for Guinness stout were (in order): Great Britain, Ireland, Nigeria, US and Cameroon.
+Guinness beer is available in well over 100 countries worldwide and is brewed in over 40.
+Some of the biggest-selling markets for Guinness Draught include Great Britain, Ireland, Nigeria, US and Cameroon.

 Over 10 million glasses of Guinness stout are enjoyed every single day around the world, and 1,883,200,000 pints are sold every year – that's 1.8 billion, to put it another way.

 The Guinness company doesn't make its own merchandise, but licenses its trademark to many companies to make merchandise on its behalf.
-A wide selection of Guinness-branded stuff can be purchased online at the Guinness WebStore.
+A wide selection of Guinness-branded merchandise, licensed products or originals can be purchased online at the Guinness WebStore.